psycopg/psycopg/docs/api/connections.rst

     .. automethod:: add_notice_handler

-        :param callback: a callable taking a `~psycopg3.errors.Diagnostic` object containing all the details about the notice.
+        :param callback: a callable taking a `~psycopg.errors.Diagnostic` object containing all the details about the notice.

     .. automethod:: remove_notice_handler